TheDarkCode/AngularAzureSearch/README.md

   - WebRole has multiple CSS-related display issues in Firefox.
   - Widget selector is incomplete/broken.
   - WebRole is not configured for use with WebAPI yet.
   - "Homes" page requires resize to trigger render of results/map.
 Does not render properly in all window sizes.
+Limited to anchorBottom issue.
+However in current build, renders on first load of page fine.
   - "Trails" page is disabled.
   - dlMenu animations do not render properly in all instances.
 Delayed in some cases.
   - Login form is disabled but still displays upon first load.